derRiesenOtter/bachelor/docs/thesis/results.typ

   [9255],                           [3273],                           [3215],                           [1404],                           [1363],                                                                 [@rsa],
   [9255],                           [3273],                           [3215],                           [1404],                           [1363],                                                                 [@ptm],
   [6124],                           [2817],                           [1666],                           [980],                            [679],                          table.hline()
 ), caption: [Summary of the number of samples after each filter step.
-The @ptm rows were not filtered, they are only included to show the fraction of proteins that do contain annotations for @ptm::pl.]) <dataprep>
+The PTM rows were not filtered, they are only included to show the fraction of proteins that do contain annotations for PTMs.]) <dataprep>

 The distribution of the sequence length for each dataset can be seen in @datadist.
 It shows that most tested proteins are smaller than 1000 residues.